Cataract Center

 Lens selection is very important because the new lens will deliver clear vision and vivid images and for certain people reduce dependence on glasses and contact lenses.
 There are 3 choices:

-• Monofocal Lens – provides excellent distance vision with enhanced image quality
+- Monofocal Lens with minor astigmatism treatment – provides excellent distance vision with enhanced image quality.

 What to expect the day of surgery?